MAY 19-21, 2023

 The day-pass shuttle service will allow pets, however, please keep them leashed at all times.

 The off-site Day Pass parking at NAU with shuttle to/from Overland Expo will run:

 - Saturday 7:45am – 9:30pm

 Although we are an event that promotes the use of vehicles and motorcycles for overlanding, we ask you keep driving to a minimum while on the venue grounds.
 No vehicles / motorcycles are permitted in the vendor area.

 Mountain bikes are a great alternative for getting around.
 Please note: NO ATVs, quads, or side-by-sides except for those with appropriate handicap placards and solely used for assisting low-mobility attendees with accessing sites.

 Attendees with limited mobility will be able to park in our handicapped-designated areas.
 There are accessible port-a-johns in the camping and exhibitor areas.
 The venue is level, with a large amount of pavement (though rough); some is graveled; the camps are dirt, and will be difficult for wheelchairs and low mobility.
+Please have your ADA placard visible for parking/camping attendant to easily assist you with location placement.
+We will have staff members available with carts for assisting low-mobility attendees to and from their vehicles/campsites.Unfortunately, there will not be individual carts or wheelchairs available for rent.
+Please bring any personal devices as needed.
 Please contact us for more information, and we’ll do our best to make your visit as easy as possible.

-Drones are not allowed, for safety reasons; additionally, we are within 1 mile of an airport and within the flight zone.
+NO!
+Drones, paramotors, and other flying apparatuses are NOT allowed, for safety reasons; additionally, we are within 1 mile of an airport and within the flight zone.